syncfusion-content/blazor-docs/blazor/scheduler/accessibility.md

+---
+layout: post
+title: Accessibility in Blazor Scheduler Component | Syncfusion
+description: Learn about Accessibility in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Accessibility

 Accessibility is achieved in the Scheduler component through WAI-ARIA standard and keyboard navigation.
 The Scheduler features can be effectively accessed through assistive technologies such as screen readers.